-If there’s one trait that every employer wants to bring out in their staff, it’s creativity.
-This can be broadly construed, but it has to do with a willingness to think in new ways, to solve problems, and to cast off tradition when it’s become unnecessarily burdensome.
+If there’s one trait that every employer should want to bring out in their staff, it’s creativity.
+This can be broadly construed, but it has to do with a willingness to think in new ways, to solve problems, and to cast off traditions that no longer serve a purpose.

-Whatever you think the term means, researchers are agreed that creative workplaces are better for employers, because they enhance productivity and innovation, and for employees, because they make for better mental health, reduced absenteeism and greater job satisfaction.
+Researchers are agreed that creative workplaces are better for employers, because they enhance productivity and innovation.
+For employees, it makes for better mental health, reduced absenteeism and greater job satisfaction.

-There’s a macroeconomic benefit to creativity, too, as research by Adobe points out.
-According to its State of Create Study from 2012, 80 per cent of respondents to a survey of the global business community belief creativity is a key driver of economic growth.
-That’s a staggering figure, especially when you consider that, according to the same research, less than a half of workers believe they are truly creative.
+There’s a macroeconomic benefit to creativity too, as research by Adobe points out.
+According to its State of Create Study from 2016, 82 per cent of respondents to a survey of the UK business community believe creativity is a key driver of economic growth.
+That’s a staggering figure, especially when you consider that, according to the same research, less than a third of UK workers believe they are encouraged to develop their creative skills.

 2) Give your introverts space to be themselves

 For all the benefits of loud, chatty workspaces, every employer will have staff whose best thinking is done alone.
 These so-called introverts aren’t necessarily shy or self-effacing.
 They just know that they’re more likely to come up with something brilliant if everyone gives them some space.
 So that’s exactly what good employers do – create areas where employees can go for quiet time, to mull things over and dream dreams.
 Think Don Draper lying back on his couch in Mad Men or Patrick Jane doing similar in The Mentalist.
 It’s a simple fact of life: sometimes, people need space to think.
 Give it to them, and the results can be spectacular.

 |If you want to encourage your people to think big, you need to make sure they’re free to say what’s on their mind.|